strap/strap_docsite/static/markdown/guides/mobile-ios.md

   1. Navigate to and select "StrapConnect.framework"
   1. When finished, your build phases should be similar to the below
   ![](https://cldup.com/uGPeb5_9CT.png)

+### Demo App

+We have a demo app avaialble for testing.
+You can download it from: [https://s3.amazonaws.com/strap-libs/HealthMartDemo.zip](https://s3.amazonaws.com/strap-libs/HealthMartDemo.zip)

 # Getting Started